 Kimberly Crispeno serves as a spiritual director and retreat leader through Renewal Ministries Northwest.
 She delights in helping others become more intentional about and present to the particularities of their own lives.

-Sr. Laura Swan, OSB, is a writer and spiritual director, who also serves her community as Formation Director.
+Sr. Laura Swan, OSB, is a writer and spiritual director, who also serves St Placid community as Formation Director.
 She is the author of numerous books, including The Forgotten Desert Mothers and The Wisdom of the Beguines.
+Sister Laura holds many different hats she is a “YouTube star” too.

 Laura Tenisci is an Oblate with St. Placid Priory.
 She has a bachelor degree in nursing and master’s degree in Pastoral Studies from Seattle University.
 She has facilitated several retreats and classes on spiritual topics.
 Simplicity is her current focus.

-Lucy Wynkoop, OSB is a retreat and spiritual director, and has received formal art education.
-Renata Siegl pursues her hobbies of ceramics, watercolors and paper cutting (Scherenschnitte) after having retired from teaching kindergarten and having raised four children with her husband Walter.
-She studied in Vienna, Austria and San Antonio College in Walnut, California.
+Lucy Wynkoop, OSB, who is a retreat and spiritual director, and has received formal art education, is not leading retreats/programs or providing Spiritual Direction at this time.
 Walter Siegl is a retired architect and teacher who enjoys the endless possibilities of creating ceramics in the serene setting of his and Renata’s home studio.

 Author of “Haiku – The Sacred Art: A Spiritual Practice in 3 lines”, Margaret D. McGee writes books about being alive in the cosmos, paying attention, and making connections.
 She is an experienced presenter and teacher, and a lay preacher and liturgist at her home parish, St. Paul’s Episcopal Church in Port Townsend, Washington.